ihadabs/ihadabs/README.md

 - 🔭 I’m currently working on @axenda
 - 🌱 I’m currently learning a lot of things
 - 🚀 I’m looking to collaborate on JS/TS & Flutter projects
-- 🤔 I’m looking for help with nothing now
+- 🤔 I’m looking for members to join us building @axenda
-- 💬 Ask me about anything
+- 💬 Ask me about anything on Twitter (HadiAlbinsaad)[https://twitter/hadialbinsaad]
 - 📫 How to reach me: hadi.albinsaad@gmail.com
 - ⚡ Fun fact: I buy coffe to work then I forget to drink it